dtavern/grainsizeR/README.md

 Introduction
 ------------

 This is a package developed by David Tavernini for a term project in GEOB 503.
-This package contains all the tools necessary to extract grain sizes from images, digitally sieve grain size measurements, gather descriptive statistics on sieved data.
+This package contains all the tools necessary to extract grain sizes from images, digitally sieve grain size measurements, and gather descriptive statistics on sieved data.
+For questions, comments, or issues please refer to the discussion tab or email me at <taverninid@gmail.com>.

 Requirements
 ------------